NCT 127: Musical style

 NCT 127's music incorporates genres such as hip hop, R&B, and EDM.
-Their most prominent style, however, is experimental hip-hop, which Taeyong described as "neo", in reference to NCT's name, Neo Culture Technology.
-NCT 127's hip hop-based experimental singles include the hardcore hip hop song "Cherry Bomb", the Latin-inspired hip hop song "Regular", the "powerful" hip hop and R&B song "Kick It", and the critically polarizing, minimal hip hop song "Sticker".
-They have collaborated frequently with American producer Dem Jointz, who has composed many of their lead singles alongside South Korean songwriter Yoo Young-jin.
+Their most prominent style is experimental hip-hop, which the members describe as "neo", in reference to NCT's name, Neo Culture Technology.
+Their hip hop-based experimental singles include the hardcore hip hop "Cherry Bomb", the Latin-inspired hip hop "Regular", the "powerful" hip hop and R&B "Kick It", and the critically polarizing, minimal hip hop "Sticker".
+They frequently collaborate with American producer Dem Jointz, who has composed many of their lead singles alongside South Korean songwriter Yoo Young-jin.
 Gelene Penalosa of POP! dubbed NCT 127 the "K-pop's kings of noise music" after noting the increasing prominence of experimental music among fourth generation K-pop groups.

-Songwriting

-The members of NCT 127 have participated in songwriting since their debut.
-Taeyong and Mark often write their own raps on songs such as "Cherry Bomb", "Kick It" and "Sticker"; Jaehyun participated in songwriting for "Fire Truck".
-According to the Korea Music Copyright Association, Taeyong and Mark have songwriting credits on 62 and 51 songs, respectively.
-NCT 127 are among the few acts under SM Entertainment that regularly write their own tracks.

 Choreography

-NCT 127's choreography has been noted for its intensity and complexity, and the members' synchronized dance moves across different styles has received praise.
+NCT 127's choreography has been noted for its intensity and complexity, and the members' synchronized dance moves across different styles have received praise.
 Tim Chan of Rolling Stone described their choreography as "difficult for even professional dance troupes to master."
-Taeyong has actively participated in the conception of the group's dances for both lead singles and album tracks, most notably for "Kick It" and "Bring the Noize".